 Some academic departments at Columbia have created study abroad programs specific to their concentrations.
 These programs usually run in the J-session and summer and are open to all Columbia students.
 To find out more about these programs, reference the information below and contact the departments directly.

-If you are a faculty member interested in proposing a new international program, visit the Curriculum Guide in IRIS for proposal forms, guides and workbooks.
+Faculty interested in proposing new international programs, visit this page in IRIS for proposal forms, guides and workbooks.

 Mexican Culture and the Arts